 I have been in the hobby for eighteen years.
 I have worked in the industry for thirteen years.
 I started as an associate at a small local pet shop.
 From there I moved up to Freshwater Department Manager at a local aquarium store where within one year I moved up to Store Manager.
 I now own and run my own aquarium maintenance company.
 I have had and worked with almost every type of aquarium and fish available in the hobby.
-I am a Biologist and have had articles published in Aquarium International Magazine as well as Tropical Fish Hobbyist Magazine.
+I am a Biologist and have had articles published in Aquarium Fish International Magazine as well as Tropical Fish Hobbyist Magazine.
 I have multiple other articles accepted by and awaiting publication in Tropical Fish Hobbyist Magazine.

 The information on this site is based on this extensive experience and knowledge.
 Some of it may be debated elsewhere, but the information is what I have found to be true.

-Please provide any feedback you wish.
+Please provide any feedback you may have.
 This is always a work in progress and any suggestions are welcome.

 I am also happy to answer any questions, no matter how small.
 Take a look around the site and if you don't see an article related to your question just email me.
 If you get any questions while reading any of the articles just email me.